Last updated February 21st, 2025

 Bread

 You can easily save freshly baked bread that’s starting to get stale by toasting it.
-Our Garlic Crostini with Hummus & Paprika snack is the perfect way to use up a baguette that’s no longer fluffy enough for wine and cheese night.
+Crostini is the perfect way to use up a baguette that’s no longer fluffy enough for wine and cheese night.
+Try this easy tomato bruschetta crostini recipe.

 Fresh Berries

 We have this amazing produce saver container that seriously extends the life of fresh berries so you don’t have to worry about eating them so quickly.
 We mostly use ours for strawberries, and we swear it almost doubles their shelf life!
 But if you do find your berries getting to be overripe, there are plenty of ways to use them.
-They’re great for muddling and using in cocktails, but also work well for muffins, pancakes, and other baked goods.
+They’re great for muddling and using in cocktails (like this strawberry jalapeno mojito), but also work well for muffins, pancakes, and other baked goods.

 Fresh Herbs